edgedb/easy-edgedb/README.md

 }
 ```

-`exclusive` is probably the most common [constraint](https://www.edgedb.com/docs/datamodel/constraints#constraints), with which we can be sure that each character has a unique name.
-If our game gets too large there might be more than one "Jonathan Harker" or other name, and we could give `Person` an `id` property instead and make that exclusive.
+`exclusive` is probably the most common [constraint](https://www.edgedb.com/docs/datamodel/constraints#constraints), which we use to make sure that each character has a unique name.
+This works because we already know all the names of all the `NPC` types.
+But if there is a chance of more than one "Jonathan Harker" or other character, we could give `Person` an `id` property and make that exclusive instead.

 Properties like `conversational_name` are [computables](https://www.edgedb.com/docs/datamodel/computables#computables).
 In our case, we added properties like `first` and `last` later on.
-It is tempting to remove `name` and only use `first` and `last` for every character, but in our game we have too many characters with strange names: `Woman 2`, `The innkeeper`, etc. If this were a regular database for users, we would definitely only use `first` and `last` and probably use a field like `email` with `constraint exclusive` to make sure that all users are unique.
+It is tempting to remove `name` and only use `first` and `last` for every character, but the book has too many characters with strange names: `Woman 2`, `The innkeeper`, etc. If this were a standard user database, we would definitely only use `first` and `last` and a field like `email` with `constraint exclusive` to make sure that all users are unique.

 Every property has a type like `str`, and computables have them too but we don't need to tell EdgeDB the type because the computable itself makes the type.
 For example, `pen_name` takes `.name` which is a `str` and adds more strings, which will of course produce a `str`.
 The `++` used to join them together is called [concatenation](https://www.edgedb.com/docs/edgeql/funcops/string#operator::STRPLUS).